 National EuroVelo Coordination Centre

-Landelijk Fietsplatform is responsible for the network of Langeafstand Fietsroutes (National Bicycle Routes).
+Fietsplatform is responsible for the network of Langeafstand Fietsroutes (LF-routes, long-distance routes).
 Information about all LF-routes can be found on the website hollandcyclingroutes.com.

-The Meuse River Route gives a good overview of the Dutch people's relationship with one of the most important rivers in the south of their country: the Meuse.
+The Meuse River Route (part of EuroVelo 19) gives a good overview of the Dutch people's relationship with one of the most important rivers in the south of their country: the Meuse.
 You cycle from Maastricht, where the river (approximately) enters the country, to Hook of Holland, where it flows into the sea.
 Then a little inland to Maasstad Rotterdam.
 The signs show you the way.

 Meuse Valley River Park